- Get Creative

 Luke Duncan King is a visual artist currently working at the National Gallery of Victoria (NGV) as a museum educator leading public and school tours.

-He has a strong interest in all artforms, as well as a passion for improving accessibility for Deaf and hard of hearing people at museums, art galleries, both public and private/independent art spaces.
+He has a strong interest in all artforms, as well as a passion for improving accessibility for Deaf and hard of hearing people at museums, art galleries and both public and private/independent art spaces.

 Luke was appointed to the AAV Board in 2016.